tatermysalad/CA-T1A2Portfolio/README.md

 ### Small/ mobile views:

 -   'Hamburger' menu
-    -   Menu slides in from the right of the screen checkbox which triggers
+    -   Checkbox triggers nav bar/menu to slide in from the right of screen:
     ```scss
      {
         transform: translateX(-100vw);